Mellifluos-Ship/Image-Detection/README.md

 # Image-Detection
-Edge Detection for image through Webcam in OpenCV
+Edge Detection for an Image in OpenCV
+The Code uses Canny Algorithm for edge detection